Manikranth/Notes/Terraform/Notes.md

 **Mani Commands**

-- Without running "init" terrafrom will not download the plugins to run the code.
+- Without running "init," terraform will not download the plugins to run the code.
-- if you are ruuning the provider for the first time you need to run "terraform init"
+- if you are running the provider for the first time, you must run "terraform init."
 - Error: Could not load plugin -Plugin reinitialization required.
 Please run "terraform init".

             init               Initialize a Terraform working directory
             plan               Generate and show an execution plan apply              Builds or changes infrastructure

-- Traget -  will get the trageted resource destroy
+- target -  will get the targeted resource to destroy

    ` terraform destroy -traget <total resource_name> `

-            destroy            Destroy Terraform-managed infrastructure
+            destroy     ---       Destroy Terraform-managed infrastructure

-- #it showes terraform apply output without applying
+- #it shows terraform apply output without applying

             refresh            Update local state file against real resources console            Interactive console for Terraform interpolations